libxml-raku/LibXML-raku/docs/Node.md

     This function binds a node to another DOM.
 This method unbinds the node first, if it is already bound to another document.

     This function is the opposite calling of [LibXML::Document ](https://libxml-raku.github.io/LibXML-raku/Document)'s adoptNode() function.
 Because of this it has the same limitations with Entity References as adoptNode().

-  * insertBefore

-    ```raku
-    $node.insertBefore( $newNode, $refNode );
-    ```

-    The method inserts `$newNode ` before `$refNode `.
-If `$refNode ` is undefined, the newNode will be set as the new last child of the parent node.
-This function differs from the DOM L2 specification, in the case, if the new node is not part of the document, the node will be imported first, automatically.

-    Note, that the reference node has to be a direct child of the node the function is called on.
-Also, $newChild is not allowed to be an ancestor of the new parent node.

-  * insertAfter

-    ```raku
-    $node.insertAfter( $newNode, $refNode );
-    ```

-    The method inserts `$newNode ` after `$refNode `.
-If `$refNode ` is undefined, the newNode will be set as the new last child of the parent node.

   * findnodes